ajfriesen/ajfriesen.com/content/en/post/rancher-overview/index.md

 There are a lot of configuration options.
 Check the rancher [rke docs](https://rancher.com/docs/rke/latest/en/) for more information.

-rke will give you a Kubernetes cluster to work with and not the rancher web interface!
+rke will give you a Kubernetes cluster to work with but not the rancher web interface!
 This is somewhat confusing, when you just start.

 You can always see which Rancher version uses which rke version and therefore the support of the Kubernetes version in the [rancher/rancher repo](https://github.com/rancher/rancher/releases/)